-This example simulates the kinetics of precipitation of Al3Sc from an FCC A1 solution phase.
+This example simulates the kinetics of precipitation of Al3Sc from an FCC_A1 solution phase.
+The results of the simulation are also used to model yield strength.

 SETTING UP THE SYSTEM

 - 1. Open Thermo-Calc in Graphical Mode. - 2.
 Under Templates, click Precipitation Simulation. - 3.
 All the nodes for a precipitation calculation are added to the Project window: